Kris (Deltarune): Reception

 IGN writer Brendan Graeber considered the relationship between the player and Kris "incredibly wild and unique" with how the two fight over control, stating that while they may seem like a silent protagonist, they still have their own goals and personality.
 He also praised the relationship between Kris and Susie, calling them one of his favorite teams in a turn-based video game and stating how fascinated he was with their loneliness and the bond that they form between each other and Ralsei.
 He suggested that Susie is as much, if not more so a protagonist as Kris is, appreciating how the two's relationship offered "some of the funniest, most heartwarming, and most sincere" parts of the games.
 He liked how the game often gives Kris the opportunity to make stupid decisions, with Susie encouraging them, calling their enthusiasm over their interactions "inescapably contagious".

 Heidi Kemps of GameSpot discussed the relationship between Kris and Noelle in the Weird Route of Chapter 2 as an emotionally abusive one.
 She stated that Noelle following Kris' orders more and more causes her to become more willing to do emotionally and physically damaging acts.
 USA Today writer Mary Clarke discussed how Kris' reactions to the events of the Weird Route emphasized the lack of control Kris has, citing how disturbed they are by the actions they are made to do.
 She felt this meant that, rather than Kris manipulating Noelle, it was solely the player who did.
 She suggested that, rather than being evil, the reason Kris removes the player from their heart may be a desire for agency.

 TheGamer writer Sachi Go considered Kris among the best LGBTQ+ characters in video games, stating that while there has been debate over whether Kris is non-binary, she appreciated that a character using gender-neutral pronouns was nice to see at a time when the use of pronouns has become controversial with some.
 She commented that masculinity or femininity could be appropriately projected onto Kris, stating that Kris did not conform to either.
-RPGFan writer Stephanie Sybydlo felt that as with Frisk, Kris lacked a canonical gender, and that players viewed them as a self-insert.
+RPGFan writer Stephanie Sybydlo felt that, as with Frisk, Kris lacked a canonical gender, and that players could view them as a self-insert.
 Sybydlo appreciated that the game uses they/them pronouns for Kris and wished this was more common in video games.

-Following the release of Deltarune Chapter 2, memes surrounding Kris and Susie became popular on social media websites like YouTube, Twitter, Tumblr, and Reddit, in particular one where Susie says to Kris "God FUCKING DAMMIT Kris where the FUCK are we" while in unusual settings, such as Doki Doki Literature Club! and the Sonic series.
+Following the release of Deltarune Chapter 2, memes surrounding Kris and Susie became popular on social media websites like YouTube, Twitter, Tumblr, and Reddit, in particular one where Susie says to Kris "God FUCKING damnit Kris where the FUCK are we" while in unusual settings, such as Doki Doki Literature Club! and the Sonic series.
 Polygon writer Ana Diaz praised the meme, and with fellow Polygon writer Nicole Clark considered it one of the best memes of 2021.